Car Insurance in Nova Scotia

 In Nova Scotia, types of auto insurance coverage you need to have by law are Liability Coverage, Direct Compensation, Uninsured and Unidentified Automobile Coverage, and Accident Benefits Coverage.

 If you injure someone or damage property, payments are made on your behalf.

-Damages to your car are covered if you're not at fault.
+Damages to your car are covered to the extent at which you are not at fault in a collision.